AlexusBlack/post-update-addon-gravity-forms/svn/trunk/readme.txt

 * Update Author and Status
 * Update "Post Title" and "Post Content"
-* Update "Tags" and "Categories"
+* Update "Tags", "Categories" and "Custom Taxonomies"
 * Update "Featured Image"
 * Update "Post Custom Fields"
 * Optional update if the field is empty